bytebase/bytebase.com-old/content/blog/bytebase-github-technology-partner.md

 ---
-title: Bytebase Joins GitHub Technology Partner Program to Simplify Database Development
+title: Announcing Partnership with GitHub to Automate Database Development
 author: Mila
 published_at: 2023/02/16 15:21:21
 feature_image: /static/blog/bytebase-github-technology-partner/feature-image.webp
 tags: Announcement
 featured: true
-description: We are proud to announce the Technology Partner agreement with GitHub to provide developers with a smooth database development experience.
+description: We are proud to announce the Technology Partnership with GitHub to provide developers with a smooth database development experience.
 ---

-We are proud to announce the Technology Partner agreement with GitHub to provide developers with a smooth database development experience.
+We are proud to announce the Technology Partnership with GitHub to provide developers with a smooth database development experience.
 As the world's leading software development platform, [GitHub](https://github.com/) brings together the world's largest developer community to make it easy for developers to discover, share, and build better software.
 Bytebase is a Database CI/CD tool for DevOps teams, and is [the only Database CI/CD solution](/blog/cncf-landscape) to be included in the CNCF Landscape.

 ## Bytebase x GitHub: bridging code repos and database changes